 A 1st grader gets undivided attention on a personal level at home, so a maximum of 2 hours in a day is enough to cover everything.
 Longer than that risks the kid losing interest and getting frustrated.

 That doesn't mean the rest of the day is wasted.
 If you encourage enriching activities like observing nature and limited screen time, your kid will NEVER stop learning.
 The vital thing to ensure is that learning is fun and interactive to keep your first grader engaged and stimulated.
-The children should be allowed to learn at their own pace, and periodic assessments to track their progress shall be done.
+The children should be allowed to learn at their own pace, and periodic assessments should be done to track their progress.

 Curriculum for Homeschooling 1st grade

 While there shall be no strict adherence to subjects for a 1st-grade homeschooler and the focus shall be on overall fun & learning, covering the following broad topics would help the kids meet the learning objectives of their age group.

 Building on the identification of digits in kindergarten, the focus in 1st-grade math is on teaching addition and subtraction.
 The curriculum should focus on using hands-on manipulatives and engaging activities to bring life to numbers.
 In first grade, the kids should become familiar with place value, skip counting, time telling, and shape recognition.
 Cuemath has an extensive repository of fun Math puzzles and riddles to stimulate the logic cells of the little ones.